PokemonAutomation/About/Setup/Microcontroller/Microcontroller-Beginner.md

 ## Step 6: Setup and run the program!

+To test that TurboA works:

 1. On your Switch, enter the game and navigate to somewhere you want to mash A in front of (such as the digging duo).
+Alternatively, you can stand in front of the Pokemon center to repeatedly heal.

 <img src="images/digging-duo.jpg" height="400">